v2.0.0 Django-modern-rpc

 Remote procedures

 Here is the full list of procedures exposed by this demo application.
-You can read documentation for each one and copy/paste the command to test it by yourself.
+You can read the documentation for each one and copy/paste the command into your preferred terminal to try it by yourself.
+Both sync and async versions of the view are available.
+Use the selector on top-right to switch between them.
+The currently select server is available to RPC calls at this URL:

 errors.custom()